TY-Jeong/VacHopPy/README.md

 </p>
 </div>

 The multi-path issue can be addressed by using `Analyze.unwrap_path()` method, which recursively decomposes the multi-paths.
 This method can smartly find a possible path of vacancy by considering both connectivity and direction of arrows.
-By executing below commands, the user can see that unknown paths disapear and the total counts increas from 42 to 45.
+By executing below commands, the user can see that the number of unknown paths decreased from 5 to 1 and the total counts increased from 42 to 46.

 ```ruby
 anal_hfo2.unwrap_path()